An energising junior curriculum, taught by specialists, inspires curiosity at every step.

 The Infants Camp in K-2 prepares children for our dynamic Outdoor Education program of annual camps which is led by professional outdoor educators accompanied by CCGS teachers.

-All students participate in House sport carnivals and have a Health lesson (30 minutes) and a PE lesson (60 minutes) with specialist PE teachers every week.
+All students participate in house sport carnivals and have a Health lesson (30 minutes) and a PDHPE lesson (60 minutes) with specialist PDHPE teachers every week.

 K-2 also come together once a week for a rotation of sport games with their classroom teachers to encourage team spirit and participation.